nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect find property commands to try: `find appointment x/ `, where x is any of the permissible options.
         Expected: Similar to previous.

+1. Finding clients

+    1. Prerequisite: Using default example data (or make sure when `list all` is entered, you can see the appointment `Meet Alice` and the property with `Alice` as client name).

+    1. Test case: `find client alice`
+        Expected: `Meet Alice` appointment is shown in appointment list, and properties with `Alice` in `Client Name` field are shown in property list.

+    1. Test case: `find client`
+        Expected: Both lists not updated.
+Error details shown in the status message.

 ## **Appendix G: Effort**